-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 absenteeism.
-Middle school attendance averaged 94% high school 91% Establishment of a Buddy System between high school and middle school students in the same emphasis to help establish a bond and to foster supportive relationships Not currently in effect Middle and high school students build community across affinity groups and clubs.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 additional full time mental health counselor was added to the team.
+Student Support team worked to reduce chronic absenteeism.
+Middle school attendance averaged 94% high school 91% of the OSA wellness center has increased access to services for all.
+Our SART team worked with families to address barriers for students to attend school daily.
+Establishment of a Buddy System between high school and middle school students in the same emphasis to help establish a bond and to foster supportive relationships Not currently in effect Middle and high school students build community across affinity groups and clubs.
 A formalized arts based mentorship program has not yet been established.
+Affinity groups and clubs expanded this year and included off site active and family outreach.
+Peer mentors were assigned to students through the Student Support Team to support students who would benefit for coaching or learn from older students with shared experiences.
 All students are engaged in a Buddy System.
-Expanded mental health supports, restorative justice consultants and facilitators, disability rights professional development Classified Staff Salaries: includes SPED, Health & Wellness: \$1,423,851 Certificated Staff Salaries: includes Teachers, some Admin: \$7,956,334.75 Educational Consultants: Annette Oropeza, Spearitwurx, Kendall Roberts, India Harwood: \$100,000 Teachers and staff are trained and supported in providing socioemotional supports, particularly to students with disabilities and mental health concerns.
+Expanded mental health supports, restorative justice consultants and facilitators, disability rights professional development Classified Staff Salaries: includes SPED, Health & Wellness: \$1,423,851 Certificated Staff Salaries: includes Teachers, some Admin: \$7,956,334.75 Educational Consultants: Annette Staff Salaries to facilitate the coordination of outside services that included: Beats, Rhymes and Life which provided small therapeutic groups using hip hop to support mental health; Teachers and staff are trained and supported in providing socio- emotional supports, particularly to students with disabilities and mental health concerns.